Christopher-Tan/CyberFinalProject/PRESENTATION.md

 As mentioned before, a buffer is a type of memory storage which is only meant to hold small amounts of data, a hacker can easily overflow it by giving more data than it can handle.
 Some ways to defend against these kinds of attacks is to be careful when using low-level languages such as C that rely on allocated memory, program non-executable buffers, and array bound checking which can detect altered data to make sure nothing has been corrupted.
 Most modern operating systems have in-built checks, and many vulnerable functions have clear warnings.

+In C, there are two functions that are especially vulnerable to overflow attacks: gets() and strcpy().

 ## C Memory Structure

 ![C memory structure](https://media.geeksforgeeks.org/wp-content/uploads/memoryLayoutC.jpg)